-In 2022, account receivables overdue less than 3 months represented 93.0% of total receivables, increasing from 92.9% in the previous year.
-Account receivables overdue for more than 3 months decreased to 7.0% from 7.1% in the past year due to the economic slowdown which affects receivables quality.
+In 2023, account receivables overdue less than 3 months represented 92.0% of total receivables, decreasing from 93.0% in the previous year.
+Account receivables overdue for more than 3 months increased to 8.0% from 7.0% in the past year due to the economic slowdown which affects receivables quality.
 However, the Company has the policy to focus on customers' credit quality for its loan origination, to accelerate debt collection, especially from large long outstanding receivable accounts by establishing a direct responsible collection unit and maintaining the policy to accelerate the write-off of bad debt.